heremaps/here-data-sdk-typescript/docs/work-with-interactive-map-layer.md

      ```typescript
      const result = await InteractiveApi.getFeature(requestBuilder, {
-       id: "your-feature-id",
+       featureId: "your-feature-id",
        layerId: "your-layer-id",
      });
      ```

-   - To get more than one feature using their IDs, call the `getFeatures` function with the request builder, feature IDs, and layer ID.
+   - To get more than one feature using their IDs, call the `getFeatures` function with the request builder, IDs of these features, and layer ID.

      ```typescript
      const result = await InteractiveApi.getFeatures(requestBuilder, {